m0hit5/Insurance-Data-Analysis/README.md

 - **Staff Information**: Includes data on employees such as names, roles, and shift details to ensure smooth operations.

 ### SQL Queries
-- **Aggregations**: Queries were created to calculate metrics such as total sales, orders per staff, and average order size.
+- **Aggregations**: Queries were created to calculate metrics total sales, orders per staff, and average order size.
 - **Table Joins**: Used joins to link customer, order, and staff data to provide a complete view of the business operations.
 - **Data Manipulation**: Wrote custom queries to analyze order trends, calculate stock consumption, and evaluate employee performance.